michaeleii/comm-documentation/docs/pages/express-setup.md

 </html>
 ```

-This will create a simple `index.ejs` file that will be rendered when the `/` route is requested.
+This will create a simple home page that will be rendered when the `/` route is requested.
+There is also a link to the `/login` route.